-Prior to conducting business on LMEselect, and prior to any deployment or update of LMEselect, the LME and its Members shall engage in testing of the system.
-The LME may issue guidelines from time to time concerning such testing, and Members shall comply with such guidelines.
+Prior to conducting business on LMEselect, and prior to any deployment or update of LMEselect, the LME, its Members and their Clients where applicable, shall engage in testing of the system.
+The LME may issue guidelines from time to time on such testing, and Members are expected to comply with all applicable guidelines (including where they act as DEA Provider, their responsibility to ensure that their DEA Client complies with all applicable algorithm testing requirements in UK MiFID) and are required to comply with all applicable obligations under the UK MiFID Framework, FCA Handbook and the LME Rulebook.